The Church has to ensure everyone has a place to worship and serve God, as well as find care, love, and community.

 The new seminary and formation building, when completed, will provide the Catholic Church with new and better teaching and accommodation facilities as compared to existing facilities at Punggol.

 Facilities at the new seminary will also be shared with other formation institutes such as the Catholic Theological Institute of Singapore, which offers formal theological programmes for lay Catholics.

 This enables the new building to be optimally utilised, while the crunch faced at other properties like the Catholic Centre and Catholic Archdiocesan Education Centre can be eased.

-A ground-breaking ceremony for the construction of the seminary building was held on 26 October this year.
+A ground-breaking ceremony for the construction of the seminary building was held on 26 October 2016.
 Construction is expected to require one and a half years, and will cost S$19 million.